 Longfellow is very centrally located and has great connections to downtown Minneapolis and the rest of the city and to St. Paul, just over the river.
 The Hiawatha Light Rail line runs along the western border of Longfellow, connecting it to downtown Minneapolis.
 House prices decrease the further west you travel, being high by the river, moderate in the middle of Longfellow and low on the western side by Hiawatha Avenue.
 While the housing in Longfellow is mostly attractive single-family homes and duplexes, most are small.

-It's a quiet neighborhood with not much excitement or much to do other than live there, so prices stay moderate.
+It's a quiet neighborhood with not much excitement or much to do other than to live there, so prices stay moderate.

 The neighborhoods in Longfellow are Cooper, Hiawatha, Howe, Longfellow, and Seward.
 The first four are very similar and are all usually referred to together as Longfellow.
 Seward, in the north of the community, has a different character.
 There is a mix of larger and smaller houses, usually occupied by old hippies and trendy young families, and house prices in Seward are slightly higher than Longfellow.